geowar1/HFS4CPM/README.md

 Questions & feedback welcome.

-## How to play with it
+## How to play with HFS4CPM

 First you have to modify your BIOS to support HFS4CPM.
 After each DPB for drives that you want to support partitions add a four byte signature 'hfs+'.

 Like this:

 ```
-DPB0:
-	DPB	hstsiz,spt,numtrks,blksiz,drm,1,8000H
+DPB0:	DPB	hstsiz,spt,numtrks,blksiz,drm,1,8000H
 	db	'hfs+'  	; Partition signature
 	dw	0			; Partition #
 ```